 What This Class Covers

 The inaugural lecture/assignment will focus on your seductive strengths RIGHT NOW.
-As part of the kickoff, you will be invited to send your first three pages to Suzy Vitello, who will analyse in terms of both strengths and weaknesses and give it to you straight up, rating your pages like an agent/editor/reader will.
+As part of the kickoff, you will be invited to send your first three pages Suzy's way, and she'll give it to straight up, examining your pages like an agent/editor/reader would.
 You will be encouraged to go forth based on your particular strengths, and as for the weaknesses?
 Each week you’ll get a new tool for your belt.

 The first paragraphs of a manuscript need to do more than “hook the reader.”
 They need to serve as the launch for the entire trip.
-As writers and pilots, this week we’re going to inspect our engines: the turbine, compressor, and combustion chamber.
-Whether we’re flying a propjet, or a lumbering airbus, we should have the same agenda: get enough speed and fuel to take off and soar for as long as it takes to reach our destination.
+As writers, we should have the same agenda: get enough speed and fuel to take off and soar for as long as it takes to reach the destination.
+Gordon Lish famously called this the “line of flight.”
+Find out what he means by it, and what tools you need to get your story off the ground.

 We know it when we read it, don’t we?
 A successful scene that sucks you in?
 Is it all smoke and mirrors?
 Yes.
 Yes, it is.
 Learn how to flex your narrative muscle by playing with distance, objects, voice and tone.

-This week we’ll dive into the mechanics of the all-important hook.
-We’ll look at examples from the work of my high-powered, best-selling writing group and then experiment on our own work, in a granular, sentence-to-sentence way.
+This week you'll dive into the mechanics of the all-important hook.
+You'll look at examples from the work of Suzy's high-powered, best-selling writing group and then experiment on our own work, in a granular, sentence-to-sentence way.

 You’ve written, revised, and revised again.
 Do your opening chapters work?
 Are they seductive enough?
-Now is the time to invite new eyes to see.
-This week you’ll invite a virgin Beta reader to opine on your seduction and give him some specific things to consider in order to inform your next revision.
-We will also find a time that works for all or most of your class for an hour-long group conference call.
+Now is the time to invite new eyes to opine.
+This week you’ll invite a virgin Beta reader to opine on your seduction and give them some specific things to consider to inform your next revision.

 Whether you want to attract the attention of an agent, a publisher, or your final readers, the game is the same.
 Get them to turn the page!
-We’ll return to the initial “readout” in this final week, and look at the gains you’ve made, as well as recommendations for follow-up attention.
-You’ll get a personalized Rx from the den mom for the road to success!
+You'll return to the initial “readout” in this final week, and look at the gains you’ve made, as well as recommendations for follow-up attention.
+You’ll get a personalized Rx from Suzy for the road to success!

 Goals Of This Class